vsg-dev/vsgTutorial/2_Foundations/MathTypes.md

 ## Vectors

-The vsg::vec* types provide GLSL style access, with {x,y,z,w} & {r,g,b,a} and [] accessors which all map to the same underlying numerical values.
+The [vsg::vec2](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/maths/vec2.h), [vec3](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/maths/vec3.h), [vec4](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/maths/vec4.h) types provide GLSL style access, with {x,y,z,w} & {r,g,b,a} and [] accessors which all map to the same underlying numerical values.
 All the vector types also support set(..) methods and assignment.
 The vector types have a range uses and the accessors used support these:

 ~~~ cpp
 // double precision position, good for GIS on CPU